 Reducing the size of your staff may be necessary for your company, but you should conduct a cost/benefit analysis, especially if you want to eventually bring your staff back.

-According to Govro, employers weighing whether to conduct a layoff or furlough should consider the administrative work involved with terminating and then rehiring someone, as well as the possibility that the individual will not come back to work for your business, and the loss that knowledge and experience can mean for your operation.
+According to Kara Govro, principal legal analyst at Mineral, employers weighing whether to conduct a layoff or furlough should consider the administrative work involved in terminating and then rehiring someone, as well as the possibility that the individual will not come back to work for your business and the loss that knowledge and experience can mean for your operation.

-Key takeaway: If you intend to rehire laid-off employees, weigh the costs versus the benefits, consider employee availability, and communicate honestly and clearly with employees.
+If you intend to rehire laid-off employees, weigh the costs against the benefits, consider employee availability, and communicate honestly and clearly with employees.

 Rehiring a laid-off employee is similar to hiring a new employee in terms of human resources protocol, but you want to follow these three best practices: